funkelab/synful_fafb/README.md

 To test your own predicted synapses:

-1) Predict synapses in the three brain regions in FAFB for which ground-truth is available
+1) Predict synapses in the three brain regions in FAFB for which ground-truth is available.
+Get the raw data for example via cloudvolume, for an example see this [section](Download-the-raw-data-with-cloudvolume)
 2) Map predicted synapses onto ground-truth skeletons provided in this repos
 3) Write synapses out into the here required format, see this [section](Synapse-Format)
 4) Adapt the config file and replace `pred_synlinks` with your predicted synapse-filepath (this [line](https://github.com/funkelab/synful_fafb/blob/master/evaluation/configs/eb_eval.json#L2) in the config file).